Q-RICE/Mobile-Development/README.md

 # Mobile-Development

 ## Sign In
-Please sign in with the following credentials.\n
+Please sign in with the following credentials.
-username: qrice\n
+username: qrice
 password: 123456

 ## Home